 10) You feel humiliated when other people show off

-What is the first thing you feel when a guy keeps bragging about his new laptop all day long or when a girl keep flaunting her new shoes for weeks together?
-Would you make fun of them and ridicule them for being a complete show off?
+What is the first thing you feel when a guy keeps bragging about his new laptop all day long or when a girl keeps flaunting her new shoes for weeks together?
+Would you make fun of them and ridicule them for being a complete show-off?
 Or would you feel humiliated because that guy or girl apparently has something that you don't?
 If you chose the latter, you are possibly a show off yourself.